bcartwri96/sermon-skeleton/docs/INSTALL.md

 **Note:** Now, the system should recognise the new credentials on start-up and use them, so there isn't anything else to configure there.

+**IMPORTANT NOTE WITH HEROKU DB**
+Check the intrinsic docs in `src/models/db` to see difference between reset_db() and create_db().
+Briefly, create runs locally and reset runs on Heroku (which already creates a DB for us, and won't let us tamper with that)